andrewheberle/jwks-to-pem/README.md

 ## Motivation

-This was written to allow HAProxy to verify a JWT when the keys are published via a JWKS, so the HAProxy config could be defined using a config similar to the following:
+This was written to allow HAProxy to verify a JWT when the keys are published via a JWKS, so HAProxy could be defined configured similar to the following:

 ```haproxy
 http-request set-var(txn.bearer) http_auth_bearer